 The California Health and Safety Code Section 17021.5(b) requires that employee housing providing accommodations for six or fewer are treated the same as any other single family home.
 The Orange Cove Municipal Code does not include standards that distinguish between employee housing for six or fewer residents and single-family residences.
-Program 12 has been included to amend the Municipal Code to specify that employee housing for 6 or less workers is permitted akin to a single family residence anywhere single family is permitted and farmworker housing up to 12 units or 36 beds is explicitly permitted as an agricultural use in zones allowing agriculture.
+Program 12 has been included to amend the Municipal Code to specify that employee housing for 6 or less workers is permitted akin to a single family residence anywhere single family is permitted, -farmworker housing up to 12 units or 36 beds is explicitly permitted as an agricultural use in zones allowing agriculture, and adopt a streamlined ministerial approval process for eligible housing developments in compliance with California Health and Safety Code Section 17021.8.